phhpro/atomchat/README.md

 Image types `gif, jpeg, jpg, png` are converted to Base64 strings to minimise server requests.
 Only Base64 types will get a thumbnail icon.
 Any other types are printed as normal text links.

-Depending your server configuration, you may need to edit your CSP to add an exception for the `base` handler.
-If you can see the thumbnails, you're all golden.
-Else, either edit `.htaccess` in your document root; or provide one in the script's folder.
+If you don't see the thumbnails you may need to edit your CSP to add an exception for the `base` handler.
 Refer to the *UPLOADS* section in `conf.php` to add or remove file types.
 There is also an option to auto-delete old files when using daily logs.

 ### Themes